kakfhk/tutorial/README.md

-# Binary Code Tutorial
+# Reading / Deciphering Binary Code Tutorial
 ## Kole Kauffman
-This tutorial will teach the basics of writing in binary code.
+This tutorial will teach the basic concept of binary code.

-This tutorial is for anyone just beginning to explore the digital world.
+This tutorial is for anyone just beginning to explore binary code, with the goal of teaching how to decipher / read it to get started.